helm/helm-www/content/docs/faq.md

 ### Pushing Charts to OCI Registries

+This is an experimental feature introduced in Helm 3.
+To use, set the environment variable HELM_EXPERIMENTAL_OCI=1.

 At a high level, a Chart Repository is a location where Charts can be stored and shared.
 The Helm client packs and ships Helm Charts to a Chart Repository.
 Simply put, a Chart Repository is a basic HTTP server that houses an index.yaml file and some packaged charts.